kubeshop/vscode-monokle/README.md

 ### Runs with commands

-Use command pallete to interact with extension, run validation, see current configuration and more.
+Use command palette to interact with extension, run validation, see current configuration and more.

 * `Monokle: Validate` - runs validation of Kubernetes resources on demand.
 * `Monokle: Show validation panel` - opens validation panel (this can be also done be clicking on Monokle status bar icon).